serifpersia/us144mkii/README.md

 ### Step 4: Install for Automatic Loading on Boot
 To make the driver load automatically every time you start your computer, follow these steps after you have successfully compiled it in Step 3.

-1.  **Tell the system to load the module on boot.**
+1.  **Copy the compiled module to the kernel's extra modules directory.** This makes it available to system tools.
     ```bash
-    echo "us144mkii" | sudo tee /etc/modules-load.d/us144mkii.conf
+    sudo mkdir -p /lib/modules/$(uname -r)/extra/us144mkii
+    sudo cp snd-usb-us144mkii.ko /lib/modules/$(uname -r)/extra/us144mkii
     ```

-2.  **Copy the compiled module to the kernel's extra modules directory.** This makes it available to system tools.
-    ```bash
-    sudo cp us144mkii.ko /lib/modules/$(uname -r)/extra/
-    ```

-3.  **Update module dependencies.** This command rebuilds the map of modules so the kernel knows about our new driver.
+2.  **Update module dependencies.** This command rebuilds the map of modules so the kernel knows about our new driver.
     ```bash
     sudo depmod -a
     ```